pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get the associated classes for the CLASSNAME.

-      Get the classes(or classnames) that are associated with the CLASSNAME argument filtered by the --assocclass, --resultclass, --role and --resultrole options.
+      Get the classes(or classnames) that are associated with the CLASSNAME argument filtered by the assocclass, resultclass, role and resultrole arguments options.

       Results are displayed as defined by the output format global option.